-- Indicate if the protected status of the patient was known to fire/EMS providers before or after the initial period of CPR that would have otherwise been dedicated to study therapy (whether 30:2 or continuous compressions). - Indicate which definition best describes what type of CPR was given to the protected patient during the initial period that would have otherwise been dedicated to study therapy.
-'Assigned therapy' is the mode of CPR (either 30:2 or continuous compressions) that providers would have done for other patients enrolled the same day.
-'Local standard of CPR for this protected population' is the form of CPR that the agency medical director has stipulated be done for this type protected patient-mark this if the medical director has stipulated that 'study assigned therapy' is the local standard of practice for this type protected patient during the course of the study-confirm with the main coordinator or agency medical director what is the directed standard and compare with what was delivered.
-If not either 'assigned' or 'local standard' of CPR, mark 'other' and describe (this is anticipated to be an unusual response option marked).
+Indicate if the protected status of the patient was known to fire/EMS providers before or after the initial advanced airway attempt that would have otherwise been dedicated to study therapy.
+Indicate which definition best describes what type of advanced airway that was given to the protected patient during the initial period that would have otherwise been dedicated to study therapy.

+'Local standard of advanced airway for this protected population' is the advanced airway that the agency medical director has stipulated be done for this type protected patient-mark this if the medical director has stipulated that 'study assigned therapy' is the local standard of practice for this type protected patient during the course of the study-confirm with the main coordinator or agency medical director what is the directed standard and compare with what was delivered.